jelhub/scimgateway/README.md

 		- Click "Save"
 		- Copy Key1 **"value"**" (client secret)

-**For password management, the application needs to be member of "User Account Administrator" when running behalf of application rather than user:**
+**Application needs to be member of "User Account Administrator" when running behalf of application rather than user**

 - Start Powershell command window
 - Install the [Azure AD Module](https://docs.microsoft.com/en-us/powershell/msonline/) (if not already installed)